RobyFerro/go-web/readme.md

 Every model must extends "gorm.Model" and implements "Migrate, Drop and Seed" method.

 #### Migration
 Migration are now handled by simple .sql file.
-You can create new migration by `./goweb make:migration <migration_name>`.
+You can create new migration by `./goweb migration:create <migration_name>`.
 This command will generate two kind of file: ".up.sql" and ".down.sql."

 * The ".up.sql" file will be used to migrate.